cabo/restatement/draft-bormann-restatement.md

 used because it makes additional constraints that are not meant to be included in the referencing document.
-(This peril of course is also present with _intentional_ changes to the normative statements in a cited document, but is likely to receive much more attention during review.)
+(This peril of course is also present with _intentional_ changes to the normative statements in a cited document, which are however likely to receive much more attention during review.)

 {{example-eat}} presents an example for the situation where a reader